RobertSixto/workergame/README.md

 # workergame
-A resource generation game I am developing.
+A resource generation javascript game I am developing .(Playable)

 Controls:
 Press the "create worker" button to create a worker.